darron/ff/README.md

 - [x] Add some debug logging
 - [x] Be able to insert fake data via curl.
 - [x] Redis: Make sure to add Record to list - so we can grab groups of them.
+- [x] Switch to spf13/cobra
+- [x] Split out the CLI.
-- [ ] Switch to spf13/cobra and split out the CLI.
+- [ ] Convert config to cobra flags - pass that in?
 - [ ] Be able to insert Faked data into Repository via CLI
 - [ ] Had to turn off client side caching for miniredis tests - can we ONLY do that for tests? https://github.com/redis/rueidis#disable-client-side-caching
 - [x] Redis Implementation of NewsStory
 - [ ] Link NewsStory to Record
 - [x] Redis: Make sure to add NewsStory to list - so we can see groups of them.
 - [ ] Display Record on the Web
 - [ ] Import via line of CSV.